orkes-io/docs/docs/reference-docs/system-tasks/wait-for-webhook.md

 ### 2. Challenge-based Verifier Webhook

 * For this type of Webhook, the initial invocation must have a challenge parameter, and the same will be returned.
 This way, the Conductor marks the URL as verified.
 The Conductor would automatically accept the subsequent requests.
 * The URL is marked as verified when the challenge request comes from the system.
 If the URL is not verified, then all the requests will be ignored until the URL verification is completed via the challenge mechanism.
-The systems that support the challenge-based verifiers are Slack and Facebook.
+The systems that support the challenge-based verifier is Slack.

 <p align="center"><img src="/content/img/Creating-a-challenge-based-verifier-Webhook-in-Conductor.png" alt="Challenge-based verifier webhook" width="100%" height="auto"/></p>